junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Twisted enough to be demons already," Crowley says plainly.
 "Unfortunate for you."

 "Dammit, Crowley, why don't *you* fix that?
 Can't you keep your demons in a line?
-What do you do everyday, just busy sitting on the throne?"
+What do you do every day, just busy sitting on the throne?"
 Dean can't help snapping.

 "What do *I* do?!
-What do *you* do everyday?!
+What do *you* do every day?!
 Just busy chatting with Mama and Papa, hanging out with your puppies?
 I'm only one man -- one demon, fine -- I need help!"
 Crowley growls annoyedly, glancing around at Sam and Cas in the car.
 "It's like a big fat soul feast out there, a freaking Carnival!
 I have fleeing demons everywhere to catch, all the nasty bits.
-You're lucky not all demons crushing the gates and getting out to have fun!
+You're lucky not all demons are crushing the gates and getting out to have fun!
 If you remember, they aren't exactly the 'listening to the boss' type.
 They're demons!
-Now, I want them gone, you want them gone.
+Now, I want them gone; you want them gone.
 So help me deal with it!"

 Dean is taken aback by his suddenly raised voice.

-Crowley's glance passes John and Mary who still stand by the door.
-They seem to have tried to move down the stairs toward the car but not successful.
+Crowley's glance passes John and Mary, who still stand by the door.
+They seem to have tried to move down the stairs toward the car, but were not successful.
 Every step they take as they merge into the mist, their figures shift and flicker, thinning away, as if they're dispersing into the grand mist, losing sense of themselves.
 John barely moves down to the paved road before Mary pulls him back, the two of them staring at the car helplessly.

 Crowley makes a casual gesture at them.
 "What's wrong with Mama and Papa Winchester?
 Afraid of mingling with other ghost buddies?"

 Dean follows his gesture, frowning to see the same.
 "Why --"

-Crowley snaps a finger before he can finish, John and Mary's spirits appear at the backseat.
+Crowley snaps a finger before he can finish, and John and Mary's spirits appear in the backseat.
 "Don't say I never did anything for you," the demon leaves with that, disappearing right at the same time into the thin air.

 "Who's that?"
 John asks immediately.

 "Uh," Sam says intelligently.

-Dean puts his attention back to the road, pointedly trained, start driving slowly.
+Dean puts his attention back to the road, pointedly trained, and starts driving slowly as if he didn't hear.
 The fog is so dense that speeding up isn't an option.
 They are practically blinded.
-On the upper side, there aren't that many cars on the road to worry about crashing in.
+On the upper side, there aren't that many cars on the road to worry about crashing into.

 "That's Crowley," Castiel supplies, seeing none of the Winchesters are going to answer.